PostHog/posthog.com/contents/founders/how-come-we-ship-so-much.md

 ### 1. No design by default

-When we started, we felt the best engineers would eventually quit if they felt dictated to by product designers.
-Product engineers need autonomy and freedom to enjoy their work.
+When we started, we felt the best engineers would eventually quit if they felt dictated by product designers.
+[Product engineers](/blog/what-is-a-product-engineer) need autonomy and freedom to enjoy their work.

-As we grew, we realized that engineers can design the UX of a product.
-Especially if we hire people that have this skill set, and provide a framework for their work.
+As we grew, we realized that engineers can design the UX of a product, especially if we hire people that have this skill set and provide a framework for their work.

 We invested considerable time getting our design *system* up and running, and worked with a designer to get it done.
 Then we moved onto this "no design by default" phase.
 Had we been in this phase from the beginning, the app would have been very inconsistent... at best.